 Recognizing a need for girls to develop their soccer skills in an all-girls environment, 1990’s he approached the HYSA with an idea for an All Girls League.
 He and Dave Michels set up a registration table in the Capital Hill Mall and the first season about 45 grade school age girls played the first recreational soccer sponsored by HYSA.
 The turnout doubled every season for many years and became a vibrant force in the emerging dominance of Helena girls soccer throughout Montana.
 This program eventually evolved into our recreational soccer program available for boys and girls.

 Scott has been on the HYSA board of directors nearly every year since the beginning and is currently the President of HYSA.
 He was the MYSA state player registrar and has been recognized as coach of the year by HYSA and the Montana Youth Soccer Association.
 He was the State Referee Administrator for Montana for more than 25 years and continues to train more than 100 referees every year.
 He has been the Soccer rules interpreter for the Montana High School Association for more than 20 years and has sat on the National Federation of High Schools Soccer Rules committee for 3 years.

-Cindy is a third generation Montanan whose only early exposure to soccer was when she played crab soccer in her high school P.E. class.
+Cindy is a fourth generation Montanan whose only early exposure to soccer was when she played crab soccer in her high school P.E. class.
 She married a die-hard soccer fan in 1990 and soon caught soccer fever.
 Her daughter played five years in HYSA’s recreational soccer program, spent four seasons in HYSA’s Academy soccer program, and has been playing Arsenal since Spring 2013.
-She has served as an Arsenal team manager since 2013.
+Cindy has served as an Arsenal team manager since 2013.